Redefining Productivity

 I could say that I never stopped being productive in the traditional sense: adding value and making money.

-My personal feelings on what appears to be “major” open source tools.
+My personal feelings on what it once was, destroying everything good that I loved the car.
 I feel like I can do more.
 Now that I’m not employed at a full-time job, I’d like to see if I’m capable and disciplined enough to rise to the challenge.

 In no particular order: